Frequently Asked Questions

 What happens after we’ve been awarded funding?

 Once you have been awarded funding, the school’s Headteacher or Principal will have to sign our Terms and Conditions and send in bank details so we can transfer money.
-We will ask a sample of successful schools and colleges to carry out the SCF impact measures, and these will have to be completed in advance of funds being released as baseline data (we’ll also ask you to complete this 6 months after your funded activity).
 We want you to get funding as soon as possible, and the sooner you send us information the sooner the funds will be released.
-This can happen quickly, we aim for this to be within ten working days of you providing the required information.
+This can happen quickly, providing we have the required information.

 Will we get all of the money up front, or will it be given in instalments?